IgorRozani/bulbapedia-scraper/README.md

 # Bulbapedia scraper [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
-Scraper to get data from Bulbapedia and convert to graph database, used to generate the script from the project [pokemon-graph](https://github.com/IgorRozani/pokemon-graph).
+Scraper to get data from [Bulbapedia](https://bulbapedia.bulbagarden.net/) and convert to a graph database.

+The script generated in this project is in the project [pokemon-graph](https://github.com/IgorRozani/pokemon-graph).

 ## Pages utilized
 This scraper get the data from the pages: